timtimig/obsidian-AWS/Associate Developer/Tech Essentials/EC2.md

 #### Auto scaling
 The EC2 Auto Scaling service adds and removes capacity to keep a steady and predictable performance at the lowest possible cost.
+3 capacity settings are exist:
+- minimum capacity - this is the minimum number of instances running in your Auto Scaling group, even if the threshold for lowering the number of instances is reached
+- desired capacity - the desired capacity is the number of EC2 instances that Amazon EC2 Auto Scaling creates at the time the group is created
+- maximum capacity - this is the maximum number of instances running in your Auto Scaling group, even if the threshold for adding new instances is reached.

 Links:
 [[Instance lifecycle]]